 Group Super has a clear purpose, ‘a better retirement and confidence along the journey’.
-The mission of the fund has been defined as ‘higher retirement incomes for our members, current and former Commonwealth Bank employees and their spouses.
+The mission of the fund's trustee is defined as ‘higher retirement incomes for our members, current and former Commonwealth Bank employees and their spouses.
 Delivered in a way that creates justified trust and confidence’.

-We have prepared a Retirement Income Strategy (Strategy) to effect the delivery of our purpose and mission in a way that considers the unique retirement needs of our members.
+Our Retirement Income Strategy (Strategy) remains focussed on the delivery of our purpose and mission in a way that considers the unique retirement needs of our members.
 The following is a summary of our Strategy.

 What the Strategy aims to achieve

 The Strategy is focused on members who are retired or who are approaching retirement1.
 It will achieve and balance the following at times conflicting retirement income objectives:

 1. Maximise income – to maximise expected retirement income2 over the period of retirement.

 2. Manage risks – to manage expected risks to the sustainability and stability of a member’s retirement income over the period of retirement3.
 These risks include: